CCRN Exam Prep - Pediatric Critical Care

 Category - Free Pediatric CCRN Test Prep

-During a home visit, a mother asks the nurse about the communicability of chicken pox.
+A patient asks the critical care nurse about the communicability of chicken pox.
 The nurse responds correctly by stating that it is:

 1. communicable until the vesicles were dried.